dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The model is consisted of four main functions:
 The first function cleans and extracts cases from the United States.
 The second is the Logistic Growth function/equation.
-The third uses the outputs from the first two functions and does the computations.
+The third uses the outputs from the first two functions and runs the logistic computation.
 The fourth is a main menu function that allows the user to select which country/region they would like to analyze.
 Please make sure your spellings of countries/states/provinces are correct in order for the menu to work.